cocos2d/cocos2d-x/README.md

 [cocos2d-x][1] is a multi-platform framework for building 2d games, interactive books, demos and other graphical applications.
 It is based on [cocos2d-iphone][2], but instead of using Objective-C, it uses C++.
-It works on iOS, Android, Windows Phone, OS X, Windows and Linux.
+It works on iOS, Android, Windows Phone and Store Apps, OS X, Windows and Linux.

 cocos2d-x is: